Azure/azure-functions-python-worker/workers/r2p2/README.md

 On Linux/macOS, use `python3.15 -m venv .venv`, activate with `source .venv/bin/activate`, then use `python` in place of `$py`.

-The compiled binary is named `rust_worker` (for example, `target\release\rust_worker` after `cargo build --release`).
+The compiled binary is named `r2p2` (for example, `target\release\r2p2` after `cargo build --release`).

 ## End-to-end tests

-The Rust worker is validated end-to-end through the real Azure Functions Host, reusing the shared `WebHostTestCase` harness and the full endtoend function-app suite in `workers/tests/endtoend`.
-The harness stages the Rust worker (in place of the Python `worker.py`) and selects it via `PYAZURE_WORKER_DIR`; on Python 3.15+ it is the default worker.
+The R2P2 is validated end-to-end through the real Azure Functions Host, reusing the shared `WebHostTestCase` harness and the full endtoend function-app suite in `workers/tests/endtoend`.
+The harness stages the R2P2 (in place of the Python `worker.py`) and selects it via `PYAZURE_WORKER_DIR`; on Python 3.15+ it is the default worker.
 Suites that need external services (e.g. SQL, Event Grid) or app-specific third-party wheels skip or require configured connection strings (`.testconfig`); the runner passes `--continue-on-collection-errors` so they do not abort the run.

-This flow runs in CI via `eng/ci/rust-worker-e2e.yml`.
+This flow runs in CI via `eng/ci/r2p2-e2e.yml`.

 ## Notes